zbf1991/RRM/README.md

 # Reliability Does Matter: An End-to-End Weakly Supervised Semantic Segmentation Approach
 AAAI 2020 (Spotlight).

-Due to the coronavirus outbreak in China, I cannot return to my lab, this project is uploadded throuthing the remote desktop.
+Due to the coronavirus outbreak in China, I cannot return to my lab, this project is uploaded throuthing the remote desktop.
 I will rewrite this README file and answer issuses after I can go back.

 This project is based on [Regularized loss](https://github.com/meng-tang/rloss) and [PSA](https://github.com/jiwoon-ahn/psa).